-ELED 4410 - Effective Instruction: Integrating Social Studies and Assessment 4 credit hours classroom management strategies:4-8, best practices of social studies instruction, and the integration of both with classroom and standardized assessments to enable the planning, design, and implementation of a standards-based social studies curriculum.
+ELED 4410 - Effective Instruction: Integrating Social Studies and Assessment 4 credit hours

+Prerequisite: Admission to teacher education program.
+Familiarizes teacher candidates with classroom management strategies:4-8, best practices of social studies instruction, and the integration of both with classroom and standardized assessments to enable the planning, design, and implementation of a standards-based social studies curriculum.